26/TedOS/README.md

 ![make kernel](https://github.com/Pancake/VimOS/workflows/make%20kernel/badge.svg)

-An operating system that's literally just Vim.
+**Please note the operating system is currently non-functional does not have Vim implemented yet.**

 Running the OS
 ==============